pirahansiah/pirahansiah.github.io/README.md

 - **AI-Powered Summarization**: Developed capabilities for summarizing diverse data elements (text, tables, images) using AI-driven approaches, significantly improving information accessibility and user engagement.
 - **Community Contribution and Collaboration**: Actively engaged in community forums and collaborative projects, contributing to open-source projects and providing innovative solutions to complex problems in the AI space.

 I am eager to bring my expertise to a dynamic team in Berlin, where I can contribute to groundbreaking projects and further advance the field of artificial intelligence.

-## Patents and Publications
-- **Patents**: A METHOD FOR AUGMENTING A PLURALITY OF FACE IMAGES - 2021
-    - The present invention relates to a method for increasing data for face analysis in video surveillance.
-    - WO2021060971A1
-- **Patents**: A METHOD FOR DETECTING A MOVING VEHICLE - 2021
-    - The present invention relates to a method for detecting a moving vehicle.
-    - WO2021107761
-- **Patents**: System and method for providing advertisement contents based on facial analysis - 2020
-    - Invented an algorithm, methods, and system for advanced facial attribute detection, leading to improvements in advertising systems.
-    - WO2020141969A2 WIPO (PCT)
-- **Book Chapter**: Camera Calibration and Video Stabilization for Robot Localization, Springer, 2021.
-- Authored over 16 publications in books, journals, and conferences globally.
-- My Google Scholar citation metrics are: Total Citations  **141**, h-index  **7**, i10-index  **6**

 ## My works on LLMs:
 - Image Processing GPT